Peter Wothers

 Peter David Wothers, MBE, is a British chemist and author of several popular textbooks aimed at university students.
 He is a teaching fellow in the Department of Chemistry at the University of Cambridge and is a fellow of St Catharine's College, Cambridge.

 Education

-Wothers was educated at Bedford Modern School and St Catharine's College, Cambridge, where he received his PhD in 1996 for investigations into the anomeric effect.
+Wothers was educated at Bedford Modern School and represented the UK at the International Chemistry Olympiad in 1987, winning a silver medal.
+He read natural sciences at St Catharine's College, Cambridge, where he received his PhD in 1996 for investigations into the anomeric effect.

 Research

 Wothers has co-authored the first edition of the well-known and best-selling Organic Chemistry textbook together with Jonathan Clayden, Nick Greeves and his fellow Cambridge lecturer Stuart Warren.
 His two other popular works Why Chemical Reactions Happen and Chemical Structure and Reactivity, written with James Keeler, aim to combine the different branches of chemistry into an integrated whole.

 Wothers is also very active in promoting chemistry to the wider public, and has won prizes such as the Royal Society of Chemistry President's Award in 2011 for his outstanding contribution to public outreach, handed to him by the RSC President David Phillips.
 He has also been responsible for organising the International Chemistry Olympiads for several years and has been chair of the 41st edition.